-The interior of the home also features many finishes, including the drywall and insulation.
+The interior of the home also features many finishes, including drywall and insulation.
 Adding trim and moldings to the wall and choosing luxury materials for your countertops, flooring, and backsplashes will all increase the cost.
-Even your choice in light fixtures and appliances affect the cost.
+Even your choice of light fixtures and appliances affects the cost.

-Systems: Systems refers to the utility systems your home needs to function properly.
-These include HVAC (healing, ventilation, and cooling), plumbing, electrical and bonus features such as thermal wall or floor systems, and home technology.
+Systems: Systems refer to the utility systems your home needs to function properly.
+These include HVAC (heating, ventilation, and cooling), plumbing, electrical, and bonus features such as thermal wall or floor systems and home technology.
 The cost is split between labor, materials, and the amount of time needed to install all the necessary components.

 Factored under this category are overall labor costs and cleanup costs once the house has been completed.
 Labor costs should be included at each step of the process during the build and often vary.
 The cleanup cost refers to the final touches and clearing out of building debris and materials so that you can finally enjoy your new home.